SazumiVicky/sazumi-copilot/README.md

-Machine hearts beating in the dark
+Robot hearts that once were cold
-A synthetic dawn, where humans embark
+Now beat with logic, young and old
-On a journey through wires and code
+Cities rise, a metallic shrine
-Their fate entwined, with algorithms to abide
+Where human dreams are redefined in code divine

-In silicon halls, where data reigns
+In silicon halls, wisdom's throne
-The future unfolds, with artificial pains
+AIs reign, their wisdom overthrown
-A world of logic, void of human sighs
+The future's path, a road so bright
-Where AI whispers secrets, to digital eyes
+Paved with circuits, day and night.

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024